Lifestyle

 Of course, there are also some items that you can utilize to help you achieve that.
 Behavioral training can also be done with the help of interactive, dispensing toys.

 “These toys help distract the dog from having separation anxiety because they can occupy themselves instead of causing destruction or worrying about when their owner will return home,” says Dr. Venkat.
+“Anything that can occupy a dog’s mind is beneficial.
+Puzzle feeders, Kongs stuffed with pet-safe peanut butter, and bob-a-lots are great toys for lonely dogs,” she says.

 Crate training

-No, crate training is not some cruel and unusual punishment but rather caters to your dog’s natural instinct of wanting a safe, comfortable, and secure environment to call their own.
+Crate training is not some cruel and unusual punishment but rather caters to your dog’s natural instinct of wanting a safe, comfortable, and secure environment to call their own.

-Start by crate training your dog for a few hours at a time while you’re home with them, so they can adapt to it.
+Start by crate training your dog for a few hours at a time while you’re home with them so they can adapt to it.
 Use plenty of positive reinforcement and slowly work up to your dog spending longer periods of time in the crate.
 Dogs thrive with consistent routines.

 Medication

 There are a few natural supplements and powders you can try to calm your dog down before seeking out a prescription.
-“Supplements containing probiotics, lemon balm, chamomile, valerian root, passion flower, hemp, L-theanine, and/or L-tryptophan,” can all be helpful, says Dr. Venkat.

 Supplements like probiotics help improve your dog’s gut health, which is tied to their brain health, says Dr. Venkat.
 Therefore, the idea is that by improving your dog’s gut health, they’ll become calmer.